voxpupuli/puppet-python/REFERENCE.md

 Data type: `Any`

 Allows setting the gunicorn idle worker process time before being killed.
 The unit of time is seconds.
-Default: 30

 Default value: 30